-Minerva currently stands at 16.3 hands but she is still growing.
+Minerva currently stands at 16.3 hands and is still growing.
 She is an absolutely magnificent horse and must be seen in person to really appreciate her presence and beauty.
-She is four years old and raced only one time at Saratoga.
+She is six years old and raced only one time at Saratoga.
 She retired from racing completely sound.
 She just didn’t like it.

 You can access her race record and breeding record here.

+She can be adopted for $15,000.
+You would have full ownership.
 If you are interested in meeting Minerva, please contact me at firstname.lastname@example.org.
-She is at Leighton Farm in Upper Marlboro, MD.
-Her adoption fee is $10,000.
+She is at Leighton Farm in Upper Marlboro, MD and available to a qualified home.